ksdavidc/digitalgardenforJrCoders/src/site/notes/Digital Garden/Hatlight Platformer Step 1.md

 ~~~
 ```
 Notice the sensing block.
 The first time we touch a wall, the change y stops working, and were are just inside the wall.
 We are ready to pull out of the wall.

+Here is the myblock.
+Note that instead of an input field it has a boolean field.
+Boolean fields just accept sensing and other logic blocks, not variables and expressions.

 Now how do we pull up?
 If we are touching a wall, we have to do two things, in this order: